 Validators and their delegators earn the following fees:

-Validators can set commissions on the fees they receive as additional incentive.
+Validators can set commissions on the fees they receive as an additional incentive.

 If validators double sign, are frequently offline, or do not participate in governance, their staked Luna (including Luna of users that delegated to them) can be slashed.
 Penalties can vary depending on the severity of the violation.